jbhopkins/bioxtasraw/docs/source/tutorial/s1_guinier.rst

     |guinier_gi_png|

 #.
-In the "Control" panel, you’ll see that n_min is 0.
+In the "Control" panel, you’ll see that n_min is 8.
 This means RAW has
-    used all of the low q for the Guinier fit.
-You can see a little dip in the residual at the lowest q values, use the arrow buttons next to the n_min box to adjust it up several points to remove that dip and check whether the |Rg| changes.
-Once you're done return n_min to 0.
+    skipped the first few low q points for the Guinier fit.
+You can see a little dip in the lowest q values, which may be why it was skipped.
+Use the arrow buttons next to the n_min box to adjust it down several points to include that dip and check whether the |Rg| changes.
+Once you're done return n_min to 8.

 #.
-In the "Parameters" panel, note that :math:`q_{max}R_g` is only ~1.14.
+In the "Parameters" panel, note that :math:`q_{max}R_g` is  ~1.32.
 Recall that for globular
     proteins like GI, it is typical to have :math:`q_{max}R_g` ~1.3.
-Adjust n_max until that is the case, watching what happens to the |Rg| and the residual.
+Adjust n_max down slightly until that is the case, watching what happens to the |Rg|
+    and the residual.

     *   *Question:* The literature radius of gyration for GI is 32.7 Å. How does yours compare?